rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 ## Policy issues

-We probably do not want to blindly convert every lint that is currently categorized as `C-future-incompatility` on the Rust repo to use this system.
-For example, there may be cases where we would be better served to use the edition mechanism to introduce the hard-error, but leave the functionality unchanged for older Rust editions.
-In any case, that is a policy matter for the relevant teams, and is out of scope for this RFC.
-I just want to make it clear that the mechanism suggested here may not be appropriate for every single lint currently categorized as `C-future-incompatility`.
+We probably do not want to blindly convert all lints to use this system.
+The mechanism suggested here may not be appropriate for every single lint currently categorized as `C-future-incompatility` on the Rust repo.
+That decision is a policy matter for the relevant teams, and the form of such policy is out of scope for this RFC.

 # Drawbacks
 [drawbacks]: #drawbacks